 Now when you have hypertension in your blood vessel

 then you could undergo, let's say benign hypertension,

 which is what, 95% of your patients.

-See on three different office visits, two blood pressure has been 140/90, right?
+So, on three different office visits, the blood pressure has been 140/90, right?

-So now the arterials will undergo changes that we call hilum arteriosclerosis.
+So now the arterials will undergo changes that we call hyaline atherosclerosis.

 What's happening here is there's accumulation of protein.

 causing it to become narrowed and may result in, once again,